-The motivation behind this exemption aligns with the Streamline Sales and Use Tax Agreement (SSUTA), which New Jersey has been a member of since 2005.
-The SSUTA aims to simplify sales and use tax compliance across member states by standardizing definitions and allowing for product exemptions.
-By adopting this exemption for oral healthcare products, New Jersey seeks to enhance tax uniformity and support public health initiatives related to oral hygiene.
+The legislation aligns with the recently adopted amendments to the Streamline Sales and Use Tax Agreement (SSUTA), which New Jersey has been a member of since 2005.
+By adopting this exemption, New Jersey aims to simplify compliance for businesses and provide greater uniformity in tax administration across member states.
 The bill is set to take effect on the first day of the second month following its enactment.

 Statutes affected: